-Salaries and wages for covered employees participating in TRS were approximately \$105.4 million during the year ended September 20, 2019 and \$102.2 million during 2018.
+Salaries and wages for covered employees participating in TRS were approximately \$112.1 million during the year ended September 20, 2020 and \$105.4 million during 2019.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At September 30, 2019 and 2018, the financial statements of the University reflected a liability of \$150,951,000 and \$147,128,000 for its proportionate share of the collective net pension liability, as prescribed by GASB 68.
-For the 2019 reported amounts the collective net pension liability was measured as of September 30, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2017.
+At September 30, 2020 and 2019, the financial statements of the University reflected a liability of \$161,346,000 and \$150,951,000 for its proportionate share of the collective net pension liability, as prescribed by GASB 68.
+For the 2020 reported amounts the collective net pension liability was measured as of September 30, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2018.
 The University's proportion of the collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.
-At September 30, 2018 the University's proportion was 1.518226% which was an increase of 0.018217% from its proportion measured as of September 30, 2017.
+At September 30, 2019 the University's proportion was 1.46% which was a decrease of 0.06% from its proportion measured as of September 30, 2018.
+For the year ended September 30, 2020, the University recognized pension expense of \$14.7 million.
+At September 30, 2020 the University reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: